DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSplitter/7 Interfaces/dxSplitterItem/splitter.md

 ---
 ---
 ##### shortDescription
-Specifies a [splitter](/api-reference/10%20UI%20Components/dxSplitter/1%20Configuration '/Documentation/ApiReference/UI_Components/dxSplitter/Configuration/') inside an item.
+Specifies a [splitter](/api-reference/10%20UI%20Components/dxSplitter/1%20Configuration '/Documentation/ApiReference/UI_Components/dxSplitter/Configuration/') inside an item (pane).

 ---
 Use this property to make the item a nested Splitter UI component.